Recommended Literature about Blackjack

-If you want to become an Blackjack expert, here is a Blackjack Geeks recommended literature list.
+If you want to become an Blackjack expert, here is a Blackjack Geeks recommended literature about blackjack.

 “Professional Blackjack” by Stanford Wong

 Simply put, “Professional Blackjack” by Stanfors Wong is the best blackjack strategy book out there.
 The author is a professional and shares his experience in card counting as also various strategies for different rules.
 Expect lots of stats, tables and plenty of useful information.

 - Biggest Advantage: contains the complete blackjack strategy with plenty of statistics, tables for both the game itself and also some card counting techniques.
 You won’t find a more detailed explanation of how to behave at the blackjack tables;

 - Biggest Disadvantage: some of the information in the book used to be relevant in the past, but it’s somewhat outdated today.